I'm Cath O'Brien, the founder and facilitator of Make Like a Tree.

-The process of making is a sensory experience.
-Children learn about themselves through the creative process.
+Children learn about themselves through the sensory experience of the creative process.
 Using tools and materials to create, strengthens hand and mind coordination and develops fine motor control.
-Important life skills develop during the creative process including confidence building, communication, collaboration, decision making, problem solving, observation skills, and constructive creative expression.
-The experience of seeing their visual ideas manifest, gives children confidence in their ability to make things happen.
+Important life skills develop during the creative process including confidence building, communication, collaboration, decision making, problem solving, observation skills, and expression.
+The experience of seeing one's visual ideas manifest, gives children confidence in their ability to make things happen.

 For me the creative space is an inherent part of the creative process.
-Providing a diverse range of easily accessible materials enhances independence and innovation in the artists using the creative space.
-Care of materials and the surrounding environment is also fundamental to my practice.
+Providing a diverse range of easily accessible materials enhances independence and innovation.
+Care of materials and the surrounding environment is fundamental to my practice.

-As a facilitator I have learned to step out of the way of a child's creative process and to step in to provide support when the opportunity arises.
-I work alongside the artists to develop a concept within a flexible framework that acts as a doorway into the creative process.
+As a facilitator I have learned to step out of the way of a child's creative process and to step in to observe, ask questions and provide support when the opportunity arises.
+I work alongside the artists to develop concepts within a flexible framework that acts as a doorway into the creative process.